 The Company awarded 200,000 shares of restricted stock to its Chief Executive Officer on March 22, 2002 under its 2000 Equity Incentive Plan.
-The shares are subject to certain performance measures for the twelve-month period ending March 31, 2003 which were met by the Company.
+The shares were subject to forfeiture if the Company had not achieved certain performance levels for the twelve-month period ending March 31, 2003.
+These performance levels were met by the Company.
 The shares are subject to forfeiture if the executive leaves voluntarily or is terminated for cause.
-Such forfeiture provisions lapse pro rata over a four-year period.
+Such forfeiture provisions lapse pro rata over a four-year period that started on the date of grant.

 The Company awarded 75,000 shares of restricted stock to its President on November 1, 2002 under its 2000 Equity Incentive Plan.
-The shares are subject to forfeiture if the Company does not meet certain performance measures for the twelve-month period ending December 31, 2003 or if the executive leaves voluntarily or is terminated for cause.
-Such forfeiture provisions lapse upon achievement of the performance measures and pro rata over a four-year period.
+The shares are subject to forfeiture if the Company does not meet certain performance levels for the twelve-month period ending December 31, 2003 or if the executive leaves voluntarily or is terminated for cause.
+Such forfeiture provisions lapse upon achievement of the performance levels, and pro rata over a four-year period that started on the date of grant.

-Compensation expense relating to the grants will be charged to earnings over the four-year period.
-The initial value of the award was established based on the market price on the date of grant, and was reflected as a reduction of stockholders' equity for unearned compensation.
+Compensation expense relating to the grants will be charged to earnings over the respective four-year periods during which their forfeiture provisions lapse.
+The initial value of each award was established based on the market price on the date of grant, and was reflected as a reduction of stockholders' equity for unearned compensation at that time.
 This value, and the related compensation expense, will be adjusted up or down based on the market price of the Company's stock during the first year following each respective grant while the performance conditions are in effect.
-If the performance conditions are met, the value of the award will then be fixed based on the market price of the Company's stock at that time, and charged to earnings over the remaining three-year vesting period.
+If the performance conditions are met, the value of the award will then be fixed based on the market price of the Company's stock at that time, and charged to earnings over the remaining three-year period during which remaining forfeiture provisions lapse.